 Discussion

 Currently, PCR-based techniques are widely used for detection of phytoplasma.
 However, these techniques require high cost and are more time consuming.
 Due to this reason DAPI staining is commonly used for quick and less expensive technique for phytoplasma detection form infected plant parts like twigs, petioles, leaves and roots (Sinclair et al. 1992; Thomas and Balasundaran 1998; Arismendi et al. 2010).
-DAPI staining is preferentially used for phytoplasma detection as the genome of phytoplasma possess AT-rich region, with a corresponding low GC content ranging from 21 to 28 percent (Hogenhout and Seruya 2010).
+DAPI staining is preferentially used for phytoplasma detection as the genome of phytoplasma possess AT-rich region, with a corresponding low GC content ranging from 21 to 28% (Hogenhout and Seruya 2010).
 Therefore, after passing through the cell membrane DAPI stain has the ability to strongly bind to the AT-rich region of DNA of phytoplasma.
 DAPI staining is low cost and rapid method for detection of phytoplasma bodies, however due to low specificity and ability of stain to bind with DNA of other microorganisms or cell organelles like mitochondria and chloroplast, the technique is mainly used as preliminary diagnostic tool for quick detection of phytoplasma in infected plant tissues.

 Conclusion